lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 parison is controlled by its stretching during inflation and the sequence in which it contacts the mold.

-**Figure12--17** illustrates 10 steps of one analysis.
-The color of the parison indicates its thick-ness.
+**Figure 12-17** illustrates 10 steps of one analysis.
+The color of the parison indicates its thickness.
 Using a rainbow scale, red areas are thinnest while blue regions are thickest.
 Our visualization shows clearly one problem with the analysis technique we are using.
 Note that while the nodes (i.e., points) of the finite element mesh are prevented from passing through the mold, the interior of the triangular elements are not.
-This is apparent from the occlusion of the mold wireframe by the pari-son mesh.
+This is apparent from the occlusion of the mold wireframe by the parison mesh.

-To generate these images, we used a Tcl script shown in **Figure12--18** and **Figure12--19** .
+To generate these images, we used a Tcl script shown in **Figure 12-18** and **Figure 12-19**.

 The input data is in VTK format, so a vtkUnstructuredGridReader was used as a source object.
-The mesh displacement is accomplished using an instance of vtkWarpVector .
+The mesh displacement is accomplished using an instance of vtkWarpVector.
 At this point the pipeline splits.
-We wish to treat the mold and parison differently (different properties such as wireframe ver-sus surface), but the data for both mold and parison is combined.
-Fortunately, we can easily sepa-

-rate the data using two instances of class vtkConnectivityFilter .
+We wish to treat the mold and parison differently (different properties such as wireframe versus surface), but the data for both mold and parison is combined.
+Fortunately, we can easily separate the data using two instances of class vtkConnectivityFilter.
 One filter extracts the parison, while the other extracts both parts of the mold.
 Finally, to achieve a smooth surface appearance on the parison, we use a vtkPolyDataNormals filter.
-In order to use this filter, we have to convert the data type from vtkUnstructuredGrid (output of vtkConnectivityFilter ) to type vtkPolyData .
-The fil-ter vtkGeometryFilter does this nicely.
+In order to use this filter, we have to convert the data type from vtkUnstructuredGrid (output of vtkConnectivityFilter ) to type vtkPolyData.
+The filter vtkGeometryFilter does this nicely.

 ## 12.7 Algorithm Visualization